-When your body receives Vitamin D (from sunlight, food, or supplements), it turns the Vitamin D into a hormone.
-This hormone is called activated Vitamin D or calcitriol, but you don’t need to know the precise process.
-Just understand how important Vitamin D is to your health and wellbeing.
+When your body gets Vitamin D (from sunlight, food, or supplements), it turns the Vitamin D into a hormone.
+This hormone is called activated Vitamin D, or calcitriol, which is very important to your overall health and wellbeing.

-The body makes around 90% of the Vitamin D it needs.
-This can only happen when your skin gets enough direct UV light from sunshine.
+Your body makes around 90% of the Vitamin D it needs, but this can only happen when your skin gets enough direct UV light from sunshine.
 The other 10% of your Vitamin D intake comes from foods rich in the vitamin.
 If you don’t get a lot of sunlight, or if you usually stay covered up, a quality Vitamin D supplement will help you.

 How does sunlight give us Vitamin D?